 How to setup the LiDCO hemodynamic monitor for non invasive monitoring in ten simple steps.
+Read below or watch the YouTube video.

 Step 1: Power on the LiDCO monitor